gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

    `git config --list`

-{% include goodtoknow.html content="If you use  `--global` in your commands, you only need to do this once because then Git will always use this information no matter what you do on your system.
-If you want to override your username and email address for specific projects, run the command without the `--global` option while in that project." %}
+   {% include goodtoknow.html content="Should you employ `--global` in your commands, this act need only be performed once.
+Git shall eternally bear in mind your identity, regardless of the incantations you whisper.
+If, by chance, you wish to alter your identity for specific projects, simply chant the command without the `--global` extension while in the realm of that project." %}

-## Setting up default editor
+## Choosing Your Editorial Companion
-Now, Git knows who you are.
-Therefore, it’s time to tell Git what kind of editor you like, otherwise it will use the system’s default editor.
+With Git now recognizing your essence, it's time to inform it of your preferred editor.
+Fret not, for Git is a considerate companion, yet it defaults to the system's own editor.

-### How to set up deafult editor?
+### How to set up default editor?
 1. Open your terminal.
 2. Run the following commands: